 A pivotal gig at the now-defunct, legendary Long Island club My Father's Place kicked the Lines' career into overdrive.
 A writer for The New York Times happened to be in the audience and was impressed by the band's music that night.
 He wrote an article about the Lines in the Times that garnered greater attention for the band, which was soon also covered in the pages of other publications.
 This coverage and impressive word-of-mouth got the Lines into bigger and better venues, such as The Ritz, Max's Kansas City, Malibu, and clubs and colleges too numerous to list—most now a part of rock and roll history.

-On the strength of songs such as the jauntily optimistic "Better Things," the adrenaline-fueled lust-song "The Itch," and "Thought Projection," "a song of terror and isolation in a singles bar" as Newsday's Wayne Robins succinctly declared it, the Lines continued to play gigs both as a headliner and as a backing act.
+On the strength of songs such as the jauntily optimistic "Better Things" and the adrenaline-fueled lust-song "The Itch," the Lines continued to play gigs both as a headliner and as a backing act.
 The band shared the stage with such artists as the Ramones (at a landmark New Year's Eve show), the Jam, the Go-Gos, the Delta Five, Our Daughter's Wedding, The Millionaires (featuring a not-yet-mega-star Madonna), Defunkt, The Bush Tetras, The Blasters and many more, including Duran Duran's first-ever appearance in the United States.
 (The only remaining proof of this gig aside from the memories is an almost completely ruined backstage pass, pictured below).

 Early in their career, the Lines released a single featuring "Let's Be Modern" backed with "Who Is Number One," which gained club and local/college radio play.
 Later, the Lines went back into the studio for a more ambitious four-song EP titled "Statues" for the song of the same name, an ode to suburban alienation that became a favorite among audiences.